Summer image

 If everything must prove its worth in immediate ROI, then branding, storytelling, and strategic choices begin to take a back seat.
 Instead of building distinctive, memorable stories and messaging, hotels begin chasing the same “performance” tactics as everyone else.

 And when you commoditise, especially in the luxury segment, you lose pricing power, loyalty, and brand equity.
-Luxury is not a feature list.
-It’s a feeling, crafted over time, across dozens of touch points, most of which cannot be measured.
+Luxury is not a tick list of features.
+It’s a feeling, meticulously crafted over time and across dozens of touch points, most of which can’t be measured.

 A brand doesn’t live in a static document, a logo, or a colour palette.
-It exists in the collective memory created by consistent, emotionally resonant interactions.
+It lives in the memories your audience carries with them, built through small, consistent moments and interactions that leave an impression.
 These include your digital presence, your guest service, your email tone, your social content, your PR placements, and yes, your paid media too.

 So, what should hotels do instead?